search

 Be careful about holding positions overnight

-Be aware of negative swaps
+Be aware of the possibility of negative swaps

-If you carry a position over to the next day with Exness, swap points will be applied at 6:00 AM Japan Standard Time (7:00 AM during daylight saving time).
+If you hold a position overnight with Exness, swap points will be applied at 6:00 AM Japan Standard Time (7:00 AM during Daylight Saving Time).
 If the swap points are positive, they will be credited to your MT4/MT5 trading account as profit; if they are negative, they will be deducted from your trading account as a loss.Swap points vary by instrument, and negative swap points can significantly impact your trading results.
 Therefore, please be sure to check the swap points before initiating any trades that involve rolling over positions to the next day.

 Exness Swap Point Update Times (Japan Standard Time)